 A printable version of this article is available in my Etsy shop

 So I did some research and here is my tutorial on types of seams.
-Have in mind, it’s not an article for a textbook for students, it’s more like a practical guide for a hobby sewist.
+Have in mind, that it’s not an article for a textbook for students, it’s more like a practical guide for a hobby sewist.

 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.

 First of all, I tried to categorize all the types of seams I use regularly and came up with 5 groups.
 With the addition of computerized machines, there are so many more options available to seamstresses these days.
 While I can’t say this list is exhaustive, it is certainly thorough.